JoAllg/DLL-project_nr8-soccer/README.md

 - Evaluate cooperation and generalization to different team sizes (optional!)

 ## Installation
+The suggested python environment manager is [uv](https://docs.astral.sh/uv/getting-started/installation/)

-`rc-robosim` requires the [ODE (Open Dynamics Engine)](https://ode.org/wiki/index.php?title=Manual) library.
+`rc-robosim` is build from source.
+For that the [ODE (Open Dynamics Engine)](https://ode.org/wiki/index.php?title=Manual) library is required.
 Install it via your system package manager (see the manual) or build it from source:

 ```bash
 rm -rf /tmp/ode-build && \